The Oscars Just Changed A Major Rule & Here's What It Means For Award Season

 The entertainment industry has been forced to pivot due to the spread of COVID-19.
 Most productions have shut down, with no guarantee of when they will start up again.
-For films already shot and ready to go, there’s no way to release them theatrically, as movie theaters across the country have temporarily shuttered.
+For films already shot and ready to go, there’s no way to release them theatrically, as movie theatres everywhere have temporarily shuttered.
 In light of this, the Oscars are changing which films are eligible for Academy Awards in 2021.

 Advertisement